zama-ai/concrete-ml/docs/README.md

 As Concrete-ML only supports 8-bit encrypted integer arithmetic, machine learning models are required to be quantized, which sometimes leads to loss of accuracy versus the original model operating on plaintext.

 Additionally, Concrete-ML currently only supports FHE _inference_.
-On the other hand, training has to be done on unencrypted data, producing a model which is then converted to an FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.
+On the other hand, training has to be done on unencrypted data, producing a model which is then converted to a FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.

 Finally, in Concrete-ML there is currently no support for pre-processing model inputs and for post-processing model outputs.
 These processing stages may involve text to numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and mixing of results of ensemble models.